Vamsi Mootha

 Mootha and his research group have made major contributions to mitochondrial biology and genomics.
-His group characterized the mammalian mitochondrial proteome and has produced a widely utilized resource called MitoCarta.
-Working with clinical collaborators, his team used the inventory to identify a very large number of mitochondrial disease genes.
-Mootha and his team used “integrative genomics” to identify all of the molecular components of the mitochondrial calcium uniporter, a key channel of communication between the organelle and the rest of the cell.
-He and his team used genomics to make the unexpected discovery that in animal models, low oxygen can alleviate mitochondrial disease.
+His group characterized the mammalian mitochondrial proteome and has produced a widely utilized reference protein atlas called MitoCarta.
+He and his clinical collaborators pioneered the use of targeted next-generation sequencing of these proteins to identify the Mendelian genetic basis of a very large number of mitochondrial disorders.
+His team used "integrative genomics" to identify all of the molecular components of the mitochondrial calcium uniporter, a key channel of communication between the organelle and the rest of the cell.
+His team used genomics to make the unexpected discovery that in animal models, low oxygen can alleviate mitochondrial disease.
 As a postdoctoral fellow he developed Gene Set Enrichment Analysis, an algorithm that is widely used in genomics and has been implemented into a popular software tool.